 - Broil.
 You can broil the dish for about a minute at the end to brown the top a little more.

-- Bacon.
-Now if you really want to take this dish up a notch, try adding crumbled bacon to the top.
+- Bacon or ham.
+Now if you really want to take this dish up a notch, try adding crumbled bacon to the top or baked ham in the middle layer like I did in this recipe for scalloped potatoes and ham.
 I actually used a maple bacon the last time I made these and they were SO delicious.
 I love the extra crunch and flavor it adds.
 All you need to do is cook 4 slices of bacon in a pan over medium heat, or cook the bacon in the oven.
 Then crumble it once cooked and cooled and sprinkle on top right before serving.

 Scalloped Sweet Potatoes